-Low Moderate Substantial High Clearly explain and define the requirements of the bidders' CoC to bidders before submission of the bids. oBorrower o Review by TDB E&S Team. ⊘ ⊗ ⊗ ⊗ Evaluate the contractor's SEA and SH Accountability and Response Framework in the C- ESMP and confirm prior to finalizing the contract the contractor's ability to meet the project's SEA/SH prevention and response requirements. oProcurement. oBorrower. o Review by TDB E& Team. \otimes \bigcirc > ⊗ uo Review project-related ESMP (C-ESMP) to verify that appropriate mitigation actions are included. olmplementation. oBorrower oReview by Borrower. o Review by TDB E&S Task Team. ⊘ > \bigcirc \bigcirc Implementation Review the GM's reception and processing of complaints, as well as other entry points for reporting, to ensure that the protocols are being followed in a timely manner, referring complaints to an olmplementation. oTDB E&S Team. oBorrower oOngoing reporting. o Monitoring of complaints and their resolution. \bigcirc \bigcirc \bigcirc \otimes established mechanism to review and address SEA/SH complaints.
+Clearly explain and define the requirements of the bidders' oProcurement. oBorrower oReviewbyTDB E&STeam.
+CoC to bidders before submission of the bids. \bigcirc \bigcirc \bigcirc \bigcirc Evaluate the contractor's SEA and SH Accountability and Response Framework in the C-ESMP and confirm prior to finalizing the contract the contractor's ability to meet the project's SEA/SH prevention and response requirements. oProcurement. oBorrower. oReviewbyTDB E&STeam. \otimes \bigcirc \bigcirc \bigcirc Review project-related ESMP (C-ESMP) to verify that appropriate mitigation actions are included. olmplementation. oBorrower oReview by Borrower. o Review by TDB E&S Task Team. \bigcirc > (\bigcirc Implementation Review the GM's reception and processing of complaints, as well as other entry points for reporting, to ensure that the protocols are being followed in a timely manner, referring complaints to an established mechanism to review and addressSEA/SH complaints. ' oTDB E&S Team. oBorrower oOngoing reporting. o Monitoring of complaints and their resolution. \bigcirc \bigcirc \bigcirc \bigcirc

-When Action to Address Timing for Action Who is Ongoing Risk Whether Action is Recommended ı

-SEA/SH Responsible 9 Managemen or Advisable

-Risks for . † by SEA/SH Risk Level

-Action 1

-Low Moderate Substantial High Codes of Conduct signed and understood 1) Ensure requirements in CoCs are clearly understood by those signing. o Have CoCs signed by all those with a physical presence at the project site. o Train project staff on the behavior obligations under the CoCs. oDisseminate CoCs (including visual illustrations) and discuss with employees and loca communities. o Create an appropriate Accountability and Response Framework. contractor mobilization and continued during implementatio n. oContractor, Consultant, Borrower oReview of SEA/SH risks during project supervision (e.g., Mid- term Review) to assess any changes in risk. o Supervising Engineer reporting that CoCs are signed and that workers have been trained and understand their obligations.
-27 o Monitoring of GM for SEA/SH complaints. o Discussion at public consultations. \bigcirc \bigcirc Have project workers and local community undergo training on SEA and SH. olmplementation. o Borrower Contractors, Consultants. oOngoing reporting. \bigcirc ⊘ \bigcirc \bigotimes Undertake regular M&E of progress on SEA and SH prevention and response activities, including reassessment of risks as appropriate. olmplementation. o Borrower Contractors, Consultants. oMonitoring of GM. oOngoing reporting. \bigcirc \bigcirc \bigcirc ⊘
+When Action to Addross Timing for Action Responsible for Ongoing Risk Management Whether Action is Recommended or Advisable by SEA/SH Risk Level OLY OTT KISKS Action Management Low Moderate Substantial High unders 1) Er are cle signing oHave C physic site. o Train p obliga o Dissem illustrat emplo nsure requirements in CoCs early understood by those g.
+CoCssignedbyallthose with a cal presence at the project project staff on the behavior ations under the CoCs.
+Initiate CoCs (including visual tions) and discuss with pyees and local communities.
+The reate an appropriate intability and Response oContractor, Consultant, Borrower oReviewofSEA/SHrisks during project supervision (e.g., Mid- termReview)toassess any changesin risk. o Supervising Engineer reporting that CoCs are signed and that workers have been trained and understand their obligations.
+27 o Monitoring of GM for SEA/SH complaints. o Discussion at public consultations. ⊘ \bigcirc \odot commu project workers and local unity undergo training A and SH. olmplementation. o Borrower, Contractors Consultants. ,oOngoing reporting. ⊘ \bigcirc > \bigcirc progre and re reasse rtake regular M&E of ess on SEA and SHprevention esponse activities, including essmentofrisks propriate. olmplementation. o Borrower, Contractors Consultants. ,oMonitoring of GM. oOngoing reporting. \bigcirc ⊘ \bigcirc ⊘

-27 Civil works supervising Engineer's monthly reports should confirm all persons with physical presence at the project site have signed a CoC and been trained.
+27 Civil works Supervising Engineer's monthly reports should confirm all persons with physical presence at the project site have signed a CoC and been trained.